-Stephen Wanta's work has been published in national and international magazines and books, including the Somoroff Residence, a loft inspired by the Kaballah and quantum mechanical theory, in the recent books Maximalist Interiors, and Lofts - Designers & Design.
-Mr. Wanta appeared along with 3 projects - one of which was just starting construction - on OpenHouse NY focusing on loft projects.
-Recent work has appeared in Old House Journal and a family compound he designed in San Antonio was selected for the 2017 AIA Chapter Tour.
+Stephen Wanta’s work has been published in national and international magazines and books, including the Somoroff Residence, a loft inspired by the Kaballah and quantum mechanical theory, in the recent books Maximalist Interiors, and Lofts – Designers & Design.
+Mr. Wanta appeared along with 3 projects – one of which was just starting construction – on OpenHouse NY focusing on loft projects.
+More recent work has appeared in Old House Journal and a family compound he designed in San Antonio was selected for the 2017 AIA Chapter Tour.

 Stephen Alastair Wanta AIA received his Bachelor of Architecture Degree from the Rhode Island School of Design in 1980 where he also received the Reynolds Aluminum School Prize in 1979 and 1980 and The American Institute of Architects Certificate of Merit.
 He has worked at the offices of Machado & Silvetti in Boston and was a Progressive Architecture First Award Co-winner in 1980 for “The Steps of Providence” project.
 He joined Rafael Vinoly Architects P.C. in New York City and became Vice-President in Charge of Design during his seven-year tenure there, and served as Project Architect on projects such as The John Jay College of Criminal Justice, a 360,000 square foot renovation of and addition to the former Haaren High School.
 In the role of Senior Architect at Peter Marino Architect and Associates, he oversaw the design and construction of the $12 million Spa and Fitness Center at the Four Seasons Biltmore in Santa Barbara, California.

 Mr. Wanta has taught and lectured at a number of schools, including Columbia University, the Rhode Island School of Design, and Rensselaer Polytechnic Institute.

-Steve lives in SoHo in New York City with his wife and they have dinner together with their two daughters once a week (more or less).
+Steve lives in SoHo in New York City with his wife and they have dinner together with their two daughters and their partners once a week (more or less).